open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - The last `Measurement`.
 - The timestamp of the last `Measurement`.

-#### Histogram Aggregation

-The Histogram Aggregation informs the SDK to select the best Histogram Aggregation available. i.e. [Explicit Bucket Histogram Aggregation](./sdk.md#explicit-bucket-histogram-aggregation).

-This Aggregation does not have any configuration parameters.

 ##### Histogram Aggregation common behavior

 All histogram Aggregations inform the SDK to collect: